2020 EchoPark 250: Television

-The EchoPark 250 was carried by FS1 in the United States.
+The EchoPark 250 was carried by Fox in the United States.
 Adam Alexander, Stewart-Haas Racing driver Clint Bowyer, and Jamie McMurray called the race from the Fox Sports Studio in Charlotte, with Jamie Little covering pit road.

 Radio

 The Performance Racing Network (PRN) called the race for radio, which was simulcast on SiriusXM NASCAR Radio.
 Doug Rice and Mark Garrow anchored the action from the booth.
 Rob Albright called the race from turns 1 & 2 and Pat Patterson called the action through turns 3 & 4.
 Brad Gillie, Brett McMillan, and Doug Turnbull provided reports from pit road.